LokaChain/DOCUMENTAION/intro.md

 ## Compiling the blockchain

-To compile the source code of a Cosmos SDK-based blockchain application into a runnable binary, effectively creating a local executable for your blockchain
+To compile the source code of a  Lokachain application into a runnable binary, effectively creating a local executable for your blockchain

 ```bash
 ignite chain build